EskelCz/Cinema4D-Threejs-Exporter/README.md

 2. Restart Cinema 4D.

-3. You should then find the plugin in menu > plugins > Three.js Exporter.
+3. You should then find the plugin in main menu, Plugins > Three.js Exporter.

-Optionally you can then move the button anywhere in the interface, with window > customization > customize palettes.
+Optionally you can then move the button anywhere in the interface, with Window > Customization > Customize palettes.